Pocket/pocket-ios/README.md

 ## Pocket Graph (API) Schema

-Pocket for iOS uses Apollo client to autogenerate it's API schema code.
-You will need to run the following commands everytime the api's you use change or if you change your api queries.
+Pocket for iOS uses Apollo client to autogenerate its API schema code.
+You will need to run the following commands every time the APIs you use change or if you change your API queries.

 ### Downloading Graph Schema